 The Nineteenth Card (a.k.a.
 Diver Down)

-Aoife Van Halen was a Siorvill woman from Tosenza, Aelayeron and one of the 22 chosen by The Adjudicator of legend to participate in the 1499 Gathering of Roses.
+Aoife Van Halen was a Siorvill woman from Tosenza, Aelayeron and one of the 22 chosen by The Adjudicator of legend to participate in the 1499 Gathering Flowers Event.
 Originally found wandering a small village on the outskirts of the city of Canponti, only mumbling what was presumably her name, Aoife was taken in by the local monastery and brought up as a nun of the Asporaso Faith.
 At some point, she began to participate in an underground fighting circuit in the city of Temeio; her trips under the veil of religious excursions.
 This violent, secretive aspect of Aoife's life reasoned as "making the best use of her talents" by Abbess Willamina Van Halen and Abbot Orbison Van Halen: the pair of Asporaso disciples who managed the Canponti Monastery.
-Aoife was designated as "The Nineteenth Card" during the 1499 Gathering of Roses and represented The Sun of the Major Arcana."Shackle the slave and hear her cry.
-Bind the two and hang 'em high."— Abbot Orbison (Quoting the nursery rhyme "Diver Down")
+Aoife was designated as "The Nineteenth Card" during the 1499 Gathering Flowers Event and represented The Sun of the Major Arcana."[Aoife]?
+She's the type to hold her breath when strangers walk by; a sweet girl, but I fear for her."— Abbot Orbison

 Adult YearsAs with most Siorvill, Aoife was a notably tall woman at around 1.9m or 6'4.
 Though, unlike others of her race, she had a distinct lack of musculature.
 Her outwardly scrawny appearance in conjunction with her personality would lead most to conclude she was rather weak in both body and spirit.